 The very first question that arises is “can you sell subscriptions on Shopify?”.
 Well, the short answer is “Yes”, but there’s a catch.
 Shopify doesn’t have a native feature that would enable you to receive recurring billings for a product.
 So, a better question would be: “can Shopify do recurring payments?”.
 That is a definite “No”.

-However, Shopify recognizes the need and, to enable recurring payments, offers merchants the ability to install a subscription app from their Shopify App Store.
+However, Shopify recognizes the need and, to ensure recurring revenue, offers merchants the ability to install an app from their Shopify App Store.
 There are plenty of different subscription apps that will suit any kind of subscription model and business.
 You also have the option of building a custom subscription app for your store if you find that none of the apps fulfill your needs.